isuhail/PatientsLikeMe/README.md

 ## Usage

-The web application consists of a webpage where the user is required to enter three symptoms he/she has faced.
-If a user has faced less than three symptoms then the same symptom can be entered twice or thrice.
+The web application consists of a webpage where the user can enter upto three symptoms he/she has faced.

-Upon clicking submit, the web application will display the name of the group of symptoms, the patients like the user have faced with maximum probability.
+Upon clicking submit, the web application will display the name of the group of symptoms, the patients like the user have faced.
+The group is decided based on the probability of a user belonging to every group.
 It will also display the trend of the variation of the average ALS Score within the population for these group of users.

 NOTE: The data for ALS Scores for six groups is not available.
 In such a case only the group name will be displayed.